Calculations of embodied and operational carbon of double and triple glazed windows

 The following can be concluded from these calculations:

-- Across Europe, using Low-Emissivity (Low-E) triple glazed windows in buildings offers more CO2 savings during the operational phase of a building than the incremental CO2 that was emitted for its production, when compared to Low-E double glazed windows.
+- Across Europe, using Low-Emissivity (Low-E) triple glazed windows in buildings generally offers more CO2 savings during the operational phase of a building than the incremental CO2 that was emitted for its production, when compared to Low-E double glazed windows.
+Depending on the exact model used, Low-E triple glazed windows may not always offer the most CO2 savings in southern climates.

 - The CO2 payback time between Low-E double glazed windows versus Low-E triple glazed windows is highly dependent on the climate, the CO2 efficiency of the heating or cooling system and the energy conversion factor.
-This payback time varies between 35 to 76 months across Europe.
+This payback time varies between 14 to 17 years across central and northern Europe.

 - In southern European climates, the windows offering the most CO2 savings during the operational phase of a building are windows equipped with solar control glass, rather than those equipped with Low-E glass.
 Solar control double glazed windows offer a CO2 payback time shorter than Low-E double or triple glazed windows in southern European climates.
 Depending on the models, solar control triple glazed windows may even be more efficient.